TeleTabs/box-opener/README.md

 Running out of boxes or ingredients (or using a recipe in the wrong area) stops and disables the module.

+Once finished, the module will tally the total loot and display it as a system message.

 ### Issues
 Using an item from the shortcut bar without actually having it may send a C_USE_ITEM or C_GACHA_TRY packet once.
 Just don't do it.